BlueBrain/NeuroM/README.md

 ## Acknowledgements

 This project/research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).
+This research was supported by the EBRAINS research infrastructure, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3).

 For license and authors, see `LICENSE.txt` and `AUTHORS.md` respectively.

 ## Documentation